cockroachlabs/developer-success/import-backup-restore.md

 MYSQL> exit;
 ```

-At the shell prompt in the MySQL container, dump the full database using `mysql_dump`.
+At the shell prompt in the MySQL docker container, dump the full database using `mysql_dump`.

 ```bash
 $$ mysqldump -u root -ptest1234 workplace_mysql > workplace_mysql.sql
 ```

-In addition to the full database, we'll also dump the database table so that we can demonstrate importing either the full database or an individual table:
+In addition to the full database, we'll also dump the database table so that we can demonstrate importing either the full database or an individual table.

 ```bash
 $$ mysqldump -u root -ptest1234 workplace_mysql employees_mysql > employees_mysql.sql
 ```

-Exit out of the MySQL container and copy the dumps from the docker container to your computer:
+Exit out of the MySQL container and copy the dumps from the docker container to your computer.

 ```bash
 $$ exit